mayankt25/BMI_Calculator/README.md

-# BMI - A modern BMI Calculator App
+# BMI - A Modern BMI Calculator App

 An application built using flutter to provide health status according to BMI value.